-Performance: Good

-Self-assessment: Good

-Findings and supporting evidence: Compliance accountabilities are generally well managed.
-A compliance calendar outlines the key compliance requirements that need to be met, and when they need to be met.
+Performance: Good Self-assessment: Good Findings and supporting evidence: Compliance accountabilities are mostly well managed.
+A compliance calendar outlines the key compliance requirements that need to be met.
 The requirements of the Education (Pastoral Care of International Students) Code of Practice are closely monitored.
 Accurate information is provided to learners, and material is regularly reviewed to ensure it is fit for purpose.
 Review of the Code of Practice is collaborative, and input is given across Aspire2 International.
 A number of student files were randomly sampled by NZQA to check that entry requirements had been met, that learners had an appropriate visa, and that they had sufficient insurance.
 There were no issues identified.
-Attendance is monitored and reported on weekly to ensure learners comply with their visa conditions.
-To date there has been no disciplinary action required for lack of attendance.
-Learners are encouraged to gain employment (particularly relevant employment) while they study, though Aspire2 International works with them to ensure they are meeting visa/INZ requirements.
+Attendance is monitored and reported on weekly to ensure that learners comply with their visa conditions.
+Aspire2 International reported there have been no disciplinary actions required for lack of attendance.
+Learners are encouraged to gain employment (particularly relevant employment) while they study, and Aspire2 International works with them to ensure they are meeting visa/INZ requirements.
 Relevant NZQA attestations are present and have been submitted on time.
 Conclusion: Compliance is understood and well managed by the leadership team.
-The requirements of the Code of Practice are understood by staff, who also have the opportunity to contribute to the self- assessment review.
+The requirements of the Code of Practice are understood by staff, who also have the opportunity to contribute to the self-assessment review.